 To further support this endeavour, the Federal Ministry of Education and Research and the Federal Ministry for Economic Affairs and Energy have launched a funding initiative entitled “Solar Building / Energy-Efficient City”.

-, said: “More than 60 consortia from municipal administrations, research institutes and companies have applied for government funding.
+Rainer Baake, State Secretary at the Federal Ministry for Economic Affairs and Energy, said: “More than 60 consortia from municipal administrations, research institutes and companies have applied for government funding.
 Of these, the most promising ones have been selected: six lighthouse projects are to show how energy consumption in urban areas can be reduced, how of electricity, heat and mobility can be achieved and how renewable energies can be integrated into the energy supply system."

 Based on the full involvement of municipalities and the local population as well as taking account of social, ecological and economic aspects, the projects aim to develop and demonstrate forward-looking overall concepts for sustainable urban design at a practical level:

 - In Kaiserslautern, nine partners are showing on the former Pfaff AG factory compound how the energy transition can successfully be implemented in urban districts whose energy supply is based on a high share of locally generated renewable energy, and which have new buildings as well as listed buildings in need of renovation.